jmdejong/battilde/README.md

 											Example: "inet:127.0.0.1:1234" or "abstract:battilde" or "unix:/tmp/battilde"
 											or "inet:[::1]:1234"
-			--admins <admins>                  The name(s) of the server admin(s) [env: USER=troido] --game-mode <game-mode>            The gamemode of the server.
-Options: coop, pvp [default: coop] --step-duration <step-duration>    The time (in milliseconds) between two steps [default: 100]
+			--admins <admins>                  The name(s) of the server admin(s) [env: USER=troido] --custom-map <custom-map>          File path for a custom map to play --game-mode <game-mode>            The gamemode of the server.
+Options: coop, pvp [default: coop] --map <map>                        The built-in map to play.
+Ignored if --custom-map is used. [default: square] --step-duration <step-duration>    The time (in milliseconds) between two steps [default: 100]